FunnyWolf/Viper/docs/en/guide/routeproxy.md

-# Intranet proxy
+# Route Proxy

-Viper's intranet proxy function is integrated based on MSF's socks4a/socks5 proxy module.
-Viper centrally controls intranet routing, port forwarding, and intranet proxy for easy use.
+The internal network proxy function of Viper is integrated based on the socks4a/socks5 proxy modules of MSF.
+Viper centralizes the control of internal network routing, port forwarding, and internal network proxy, making it convenient to use.

-## Routing path
+## Routing Path

-+ `Internal Proxy` `Routing Path`You can view routing information for all hosts
++ You can view the routing information of all hosts in the `Internal Network Proxy` `Routing Path`.

-+ If there is no corresponding route, it is represented by direct network connection.
++ If the corresponding route does not exist, it is represented by a direct network connection.

-## Routing list
+## Routing List

-+ View routes in all sessions
++ View the routes in all Sessions.

 ## Port Forwarding

-+ View all Session port forwarding configurations
++ View the port forwarding configurations of all Sessions.

-## Intranet proxy
+## Internal Network Proxy

-+ Intranet proxy can add two types of proxy socks4a and socks5
++ The internal network proxy can add two types of proxies: socks4a and socks5.

-+ The route used by the proxy is based on`Internal Routing`, confirm that the correct routing is configured before using the proxy.
++ The route used by the proxy is based on the `Internal Network Routing`.
+Confirm that the correct route is configured before using the proxy.

-> Socks5 proxy does not support udp
+> The socks5 proxy does not support UDP.